11 Instagram-Worthy Staycation Ideas for Spring Break

 Host a pet

 Spring is the perfect time to welcome a new pup.
 The weather is getting warmer which makes housebreaking easier.
 Visit local shelters to see if you can find a pet that works for your family, and just try to stop sharing photos of your new love on Facebook!
 Start looking today at Petfinder.
 If adoption won’t work for your family, consider fostering a dog or cat from your local animal shelter for the duration of your vacation.
-Here’s what one family has learned from fostering cats over the years.

 Keep it real

 Your friends are on the beach in Turks and Caicos, your brother and his family are traipsing through Costa Rica, and your parents are on a Mediterranean cruise.
 Not your family.
 Instead, you are logging in serious hours of couch time and nursing a bad cold.
 Snap a photo of your family in the messy living room as you all lounge in pajamas and eat ice cream straight from the container.
 It will definitely make your friends and followers smile, and you’ll likely feel less alone.
-Here’s how to make a cold less miserable in the meantime.